 Four hundred and six dollars and ninety-nine cents could have successfully treated 2,907 cases of potentially-fatal gastrointestinal disease.
 I don't NEED any of that shit.
 I could have set the whole pile of it on fire and walked away without too much distress.
 Or I could have easily replaced it with another set of designer clothing from my wardrobe, one of my other watches, my portable CD player, an old retired wallet, another of the small army of rechargeable batteries...
 The only thing in that list that I would not be able to immediately replace is the knife, which I would have to dig into my small savings to purchase another of.
 Theoretically, I could replace almost everything in that list in a matter of minutes, without spending more money.
 I have several sets, and backups for those, of almost everything listed above.

 Now I ask you, how often do I lose things?
 Not often.
 Almost never, in fact.
 If I do not deliberately throw things away, then I still have most of them.
-I have to make a conscious effort to constantly recycle my possessions and discard them in a way that benefits no one, while at any given moment, I could cure almost 3,000 of a horrible and possibly-fatal disease with the value of whatever set of consumer gear I happen to be carrying around with me at any given moment.
+I have to make a conscious effort to constantly recycle my possessions and discard them in a way that benefits no one, while at any given moment, I could cure almost 3,000 people of a horrible and possibly-fatal disease with the value of whatever set of consumer gear I happen to be carrying around with me at any given moment.
 Sure, perhaps not all of those disease cases were fatal.
 Hell, even if only 1 in 1000 were fatal (which is a low estimate), that still means that I had the resources and potential to theoretically save the lives of three people today and chose not to.
 Sure, theoretically is different from realistically.
 Realistically, organizations that mobilize this capital have overhead and need to be funded.
 They take a chunk of it for themselves because they have to in order to survive.
 So let's say that the organization that actually gets to the impoverished children of Nigeria and distributed the antibiotics takes 2/3 of my capital (again, a low estimate) for themselves, and passes 1/3 of the wealth into buying and transporting the drugs.

 On the way home, I put the headphones of the MP3 player into my ears and tried to block out the look in Danaher's eyes when he told me about the kids that he had held while they died.
 But the only thing that came through the crafty little Koss headphone speakers was the cries of the family who's loved one died today because I couldn't live without a GAP sweatshirt, a carbon steel bladed pocketknife, and a digital music player.